 Table 2: Allocation/Retention Priority based on QoE profile of the PoC Session.

-SHALL include the quality of service information element coded as shown in [3GPP TS 24.008] in the MBMS-Required-QoS AVP based on the quality of service information requested by the PoC Session based on local policy.
+SHALL include the quality of service information element coded as shown in [3GPP TS 24.008] in the MBMS-Required-QoS AVP (GPRS) or as shown in [3GPP TS 29.212] in the QoS-Information AVP (EPS) based on the quality of service information requested by the PoC Session based on local policy.

 SHALL set the MBMS-Session-Duration AVP to all 0’s i.e. indefinite time;

-SHALL set the MBMS-Service-Type AVP to 'BROADCAST';
+SHALL set the MBMS-Service-Type AVP to 'BROADCAST' (GPRS only);

-SHALL set the MBMS-Counting-Information AVP to 'COUNTING-APPLICABLE' or 'COUNTING-NOT-APPLICABLE' according to the Service Provider Policy;
+SHALL set the MBMS-Counting-Information AVP to 'COUNTING-APPLICABLE' or 'COUNTING-NOT-APPLICABLE' according to the Service Provider Policy (GPRS only);

 SHALL include the TMGI in the TMGI AVP identifying the Multicast PoC Channel;

-SHALL include the MBMS-2G-3G-Indicator AVP with the value set to '2G', '3G' or '2G-AND-3G'; and,
+SHALL include the MBMS-2G-3G-Indicator AVP with the value set to '2G', '3G' or '2G-AND-3G' (GPRS) or the MBMS-Access-Indicator AVP set to ‘UTRAN’, ‘eUTRAN’ or ‘UTRAN-AND-E-UTRAN’ (EPS); and,

 SHALL include the MBMS-User-Data-Mode-Indication AVP with the value set to 'Multicast and Unicast (1)'.

+NOTE 2: The GGSN or MBMS GW will indicate its own capabilities regarding multicast or unicast for reception of the MBMS user plane data when it sends the RAA message in response.

 SHALL send the RAR message according to the rules and procedures of the Core Network.